davidmintz/court-interpreters-office/docs/documentation/setup.md

 ###  <span id="database">database server: *mariadb or mysql*</span>
 <ol>
     <li>Install the database server.<br>
-        You can use either mysql or mariadb but for master-server replication it is best to pick one or the other exclusively.
+        You can use either mysql or mariadb, but if you opt to set up master-server replication, it is recommended that you choose one or the other exclusively.
 I have been happy with both but currently my preference is mariadb.
     </li>
     <li>Create the database.<br>You can call it what you like, but the name I have been using is <strong>office</strong>.</li>
     <li>Create the database user and grant privileges:<br>